rschulman/pi-gen/README.md

-# pi-gen
+# westwork-gen
-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the Westwork Raspbian-based image_ _This tool is based on the official [RPi-distro](https://github.com/RPi-Distro/pi-gen) generator_

 ### TODO
 1. Documentation